The Cleveland Museum of Art’s museum-wide app includes every object on view and connects the ARTLENS Gallery experience.

 - Wayfinding: Push the “Find Me” button at any time to find your exact location in the museum, then search an artwork and tap the gallery number to find exactly what you are looking for and how to get there.

-- Scan: Using innovative image-recognition software, ArtLens App seamlessly recognizes a selection of two-dimensional artworks and provides additional curatorial and interpretive content.
-If an artwork is scannable, the scan icon will appear next to the artwork in the gallery and on the artwork's description in ArtLens App.
+- Scan: Using innovative image-recognition software, ArtLens App seamlessly recognizes a selection of 2D and 3D artworks and provides additional curatorial and interpretive content.
+If an artwork is scannable, the scan icon will appear next to the artwork in the gallery and a "Scan this artwork" banner will appear on the artwork's page in the ArtLens App.
 To scan an artwork, select the scan icon in the upper right-hand corner on an artwork's page and aim your device so the camera captures the entire work of art.
 After ArtLens App has recognized the artwork, you can lower your device and peruse all additional interpretative multimedia content.
 Click on important symbols highlighted on your screen to learn more.
 Each month, additional artworks are made scannable so there is always more to explore and learn.

 - Content: The App includes every artwork on view and more than 1,500 videos available for selected artworks.
 New content is generated on an ongoing basis.
 Changes to any object on view are dynamically and immediately updated from the backend systems across the app and throughout the museum.